ezio-damico/ezio-damico/README.md

 ## About Me
 - 🏡 Based in Modena at [Collegio San Carlo](https://www.fondazionesancarlo.it/collegio/)
 - 🌱 Student at [UNIMORE University](https://www.unimore.it/)
-- 🚀 Part of the Italian Junior Enterprises Network
+- 🚀 Part of the Italian Network of the Junior Enterprises

 ## Featured Projects